 Germination time: 5-10 days

-Planting, row spacing: 80x100 cm
+Plant and row spacing: 80x100 cm

 Germination ability of seeds: 3-4 years

-Other Names
+Other names

 Botanical names: Cynara cardunculus var. scolymus

-English Names: Artichoke
+English names: Artichoke

-German names: Artichocke
+German names: Artischocke

 Portuguese names: Alcachofra

-Spanish Names: Alcachofa, alcaucil
+Spanish names: Alcachofa, alcaucil

 French names: Artichaut